 Back in July, 70-year-old Chisako Kakehi shocked prosecutors in Japan when she admitted to killing her husband, the last in a long string of men who died after becoming romantically involved with her.
 On Tuesday, she was sentenced to death by hanging for the crime, along with the murders of two other lovers and the attempted murder of a fourth, the Washington Post reports.

 Though she's only been convicted of three murders, the "black widow," as she's known in Japan, has been romantically connected to at least ten men who have later died, according to the Japan Times.
 Kakehi has allegedly been duping wealthy men in their 70s and 80s into drinking cyanide for years, pawning the poison off on them as a "health cocktail."
 Prosecutors say she made sure she would receive massive payouts from her victims' life insurance plans before killing them—a plot they called a "heinous crime driven by greed for money."
-She's reportedly inherited roughly $8.8 million in the last ten years.
+She's reportedly inherited roughly $8.8 million in the past ten years.

 Kakehi was arrested after an autopsy report revealed that her fourth husband, 75-year-old Isao Kakehi, died from ingesting a fatal dose of cyanide just a month after the two were married.
 After admitting to that 2013 murder—a crime she said she carried out because he was stingy with his money—the 70-year-old appeared to mock the threat of a death sentence, according to the Japan Times.